Agency Profile

 Established in 1955, the Colorado State Forest Service (CSFS) is a service and outreach agency of the Warner College of Natural Resources at Colorado State University.
 Headquartered in Fort Collins, the agency provides staffing for the Division of Forestry within the Colorado Department of Natural Resources.

-We have approximately 100 (full-time and part-time); more than 70 seasonal employees; and 18 field offices throughout the state.
+The CSFS has approximately 170 (full-time and part-time) employees; more than 70 seasonal and student employees; and 18 field offices and several satellite offices throughout Colorado.

-The CSFS is committed to providing timely, relevant forestry information and education to the citizens of Colorado to achieve resilient forests and communities.
-Using applied science, we have adapted our focus and approach throughout the decades in response to emerging forestry issues.
+The CSFS is committed to providing timely, relevant forestry information and education to the residents of Colorado to achieve resilient forests and communities.
+Using applied science, the CSFS has adapted its focus and approach throughout the decades in response to emerging forestry issues.

 What We Do

-Every year, the CSFS helps treat more than 20,000 acres of forestland, and assists approximately 6,400 landowners and hundreds of communities to help improve forest health.
-As the lead state agency for providing forest stewardship and management, fuels reduction and wildfire mitigation assistance, we offer a variety of programs and services, such as:
+The Colorado State Forest Service improves the health and resiliency of Colorado’s forests, and annually assists thousands of landowners and hundreds of communities in managing trees and forests.
+As the lead state agency for providing forest stewardship and management, fuels reduction and wildfire mitigation assistance, the CSFS offers a variety of programs and services:

 - Forest and timber management for forest health and restoration